 Before listing available pricing plans, we should mention, that BigCommerce provides 15-day free trial with no credit cards, no transactions and no payment required.
 Refunds are collected on a monthly basis, and the cancellation fee isn’t implemented.
 But there’s no need to purchase the monthly plans, take advantage of a 10% discount while deciding on a one-year subscription instead.

 Flexible pricing policy is one more reason, standing for the platform, as the plan cost will be determined due to your store’s annual online sales.
-It’s a different structure than some of BigCommerce’s main competitors, that helps to step forward.
+It’s a different structure than some of BigCommerce’s main competitors, which helps to step forward.
 If your profit and revenue go beyond the set amount for a specific plan, the eStore will be bumped up to the next pricing tier automatically.

 Here’s the complete checklist:

-- Standard Plan ($29.95 per month for sales up to $50K annually); The tier includes unlimited storage, products and traffic.
+- Standard Plan ($29.95 per month for sales up to $50K annually); The tier includes unlimited storage, products, and traffic.

-- Plus Plan ($79.95 per month for sales up to $150K annually); Choosing this offer, you’ll gain access to numerous marketing tools, like customer groups, shoppers segmentation, credit cart storage, abandoned cart saver and etc.
+- Plus Plan ($79.95 per month for sales up to $150K annually); Choosing this offer, you’ll gain access to numerous marketing tools, like customer groups, shoppers segmentation, credit card storage, abandoned cart saver and etc.

 - Pro Plan (from $249.95 monthly for sales under $400K per year); Note: this price isn’t finalized, it’ll be increased by $150 per month for every additional $200K in sales, up to $3M.
 For this additional expense store owner gets Google customer reviews, product filtering option, and ability to bring over an SSL that you may have purchased from another SSL provider.